red-soft-ru/firebird/builds/install/arch-specific/win32/installation_readme.txt

   may be unable to start the Firebird service at the end of installation.

-o Libraries deployed by instclient may fail to load if the MS runtime libraries have not been installed.
+o Installation may fail on older versions of windows up to Win 8.1 and Windows Server 2008 if the most recent security updates have not been installed.
+This will also affect users of the zip packs as the problem lies with runtime library dependencies of applications such as instclient and instsvc.

-  This may be a problem if installing on older Windows platforms.
+  If you do run into this problem you should consult the microsoft knowledge base article KB2999226 for more information on how to upgrage your version of windows to use the latest run time libraries.

 Uninstallation